obriencj/koji-habitude/tests/TESTING_RULES.md

 - Use double quotes for human-readable text (error messages, descriptions, assertions)

 ### File Ending
-Every test file must end with a comment containing exactly: `# The end.`
+Every test file must end with a comment containing exactly `# The end.` and a single newline

 ## Test Data Standards